radicazz/laya/docs/building.md

 # Enable/disable tests and examples
 cmake -B build -DLAYA_BUILD_TESTS=ON -DLAYA_BUILD_EXAMPLES=ON  # Default
 cmake -B build -DLAYA_BUILD_TESTS=OFF  # Disable tests

+# Use system-installed SDL3 instead of FetchContent
+# (If SDL3 is found via find_package, it will be used automatically)
+# Otherwise, FetchContent downloads SDL3
 ```

+## Dependency Management

+Laya uses a smart dependency resolution strategy:

+1. **Parent-provided targets**: If your project already provides SDL3 targets, set `-DLAYA_SDL_TARGETS_PROVIDED=ON`
+2. **System SDL3**: Laya automatically tries `find_package(SDL3)` first
+3. **FetchContent**: If SDL3 is not found, it's automatically downloaded and built

+This means:
+- ✅ No manual submodule initialization for SDL
+- ✅ Works out of the box with zero configuration
+- ✅ Respects existing SDL3 installations
+- ✅ Perfect for both standalone builds and as a dependency

 ## Testing